 Tea is a food product.
 You'll have some FDA packaging and labeling criteria to follow and Board of Health guidelines to follow if you are manufacturing or warehousing the product yourself.

 Cornell University has a Food Entrepreneurship program.
 They will send you all the guidelines you need.

 I also took courses on Food Entrepreneurship at the Rutgers Food Innovation Center in Bridgeton.
-They are very knowledgable, and I recommend them to anyone who wants to start a tea business.
+They are very knowledgeable, and I recommend them to anyone who wants to start a tea business.

 You don't have to use the universities I mentioned.
 But I do recommend reaching out to your state university system about starting a small food business.
 They often have food development programs and incubators to help the food entrepreneur.

 Manufacturing and packaging loose leaf tea for resale is a separate and complex process itself, depending on where you live and what you are selling.
 You have many options.

 - You can blend and flavor your tea yourself in a commercial kitchen or have a co-packer manufacture and custom blend and package for you.
 There are tea manufacturers with private label programs that will do everything for you.